planetabhi/figma-variables/README.md

 `Boolean` | True, false values | Boolean variables use true/false.
 Used to show/hide layers.

 #### Collections and Groups
+To keep your variables organized, Figma provides collections and groups.

 - Both collections and groups are used to organize variables and improve their discoverability.
 - A collection is a set of variables and modes.
 Collections facilitate the organization of related variables.
 - You can further organize variables by placing them into groups within a collection.